hackclub/hackclub/workshops/color_scheme_generator/README.md

 To get started, open the [starter repl](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md) and click on the `Fork` button.
 The starter repl contains ['create-react-app'](https://github.com/facebook/create-react-app) installed.
 I also added some basic styles so that we can concentrate completely on React.

 Click the `Run` button to start the live-server (it’ll take a moment to get running the first time).
-After running successfully, you can see `Hello world!` on the webpage.
+After running successfully, you'll see `Hello world!` on the webpage.

 Let's start creating.

-## Step 1
+## The Color Component

-Navigate to the `src` folder and create a component `Color.js`.
-This component will be used to display the colors on the page.
-Add the following code.
+Navigate to the `src` folder.
+Inside, create a file called `Color.js`.
+In here, you'll write a component that will be used to display the colors on the page.
+Add the following code:

-This is a basic react functional component that renders a `div` element with the class of `container`.
-Don't forget to include classes to the elements throughout the project.
-All the styles are prewritten.

 ```jsx
 import React from 'react'